sirigg98/Orbis-Automate-Data-Extraction/README.md

-Automate data extraction from the Orbis webpage.
+**Automate data extraction from the Orbis webpage on Google Chrome.
 Account from Dartmouth's library.
-Takes in a list of firm names.
+Takes in a list of firm names as input.
-Only automates firm name queries.
-Need to manually select variables wanted.
-And download the dataset.
-Can automate this, but not now.
+Orbis cannot handle too many successive queries, so firm names are broken into ~150 name groups.
+Selects variables on firm size and other general info.
+Saves df as firm{input_file_num}_{group_num}.xls.
+Also saves the list of names found to the orbis profile for easy access later.
+**